sehero/lua/doc/index.md

 We explore AI tools (data miners and optimizers) and how these can be applied to software engineering.
-Specifically, we discuss AI support for requirements enigneering, test, effort estimation, defect prediction, etc.
+Specifically, we discuss AI support for requirements engineering , test, effort estimation, defect prediction, etc.

 Like Batman and Iron Man, we seek tools that turn ordinary (but